 - If your dog walks outside a lot, then you should clip nails very frequently.
 However, if your dog is mostly indoors, once in a month clipping should be fine.

-- Never use any scissors or other sharp object to clip your dog’s nail.
+- Never use any scissors or other sharp objects to clip your dog’s nail.
 Dog clippers are specifically designed to avoid any further serious accidents.
 With regular cutting tools, you won’t be able to tackle the risks.
 This can also lead to infections.

 And that was my guide on how to use dog nail clippers with a guard.
 As a complete newbie to this topic, you should pay extra attention to all cautions and warnings related to clipping.
 It’s best to stick with simple clipping rather than trying anything you are not confident about.